5 Foods That Can Help Correct a Hormone Imbalance

-Ladies, believe it or not, our bodies are always changing.
-At this point, I’m sure you’re aware of your monthly visit from “Aunt Flo,” but did you know that your body’s hormones adjust from week to week (even day to day)?
 Your body goes through a full 28+ day process to keep you regulated.
-This not only applies to your menstruation or fertility, but also your body’s entire function.
-Oddly enough, this can also affect your mood and way of thinking.
+This not only applies to your menstruation and fertility but also to your body’s entire function.
+These perpetual hormonal shifts can affect your mood and way of thinking.

-Do you ever feel, however, that something’s off?
+Do you ever feel that something’s off with your natural cycle?
 If you’re over 20 years old and find yourself suffering from any of the following symptoms, you may be dealing with a hormone imbalance:

 Thyroid issues (i.e., hypothyroidism)